Toruitas/drawing-tool/README.md

 I originally planned on putting all the math in a Rust file for transpilation into WebAssembly.
 Regrettably, the Parcel.js packer's Rust-> WASM process is unreliable.
 In my experimentation, the resulting `.wasm` functions have memory issues whenever a `Vec<T>` is used.
 It could even be a function that only has an empty Vector.
 See the `test_vec` function [here](src/features/drawer/canvas/math/src/lib.rs) for an example that has the memory error, and the adjacent `add` which works fine.

 To solve the memory issue, the likely solution would be to use the approach from the earlier Conway Game of Life tutorial, as it used `Vec<T>` without issue.
 I would move far more logic and all the WebGL into Rust, as much as possible.
 Since React's render cycle is also a limiting factor, I would also put the listeners for the mouse into Rust as well.
-The big question there would be how to get the React state into the canvas.
+The big question there would be how to get the React state into the canvas for information about user-selected tools and context like color or line-thickness.
+Perhaps I could expose an `update_rust_state` function to the React component which... updates the Rust state to the inputs.

 Drawing with only a single (or worse, random) color is boring.
 I used the `react-color` package to add a color picker component to the toolbox, which updates the React state

-I've certainly grown a deeper appreciation for the complexity of drawing tools like Figma and Photoshop.
-No wonder the web versions of Photoshop and Illustrator are taking so long to come out.
+Having to refresh the window each time to get a fresh canvas is also boring.
+I added a canvas clearing tool so that starting over is easier.

-The most ridiculous part of the project so far?
-I spent an entire day trying to figure out how to copy a string from Redux state into local state, only to realize the bug was a missing assignment elsewhere, and there was never a problem copying the string in the first place.
+---

 Please see my package.json to see which packages I used, pretty ordinary React with Redux project packages.
 The only "feature" package I used was `react-color` for an out-of-the-box color picker, which I could easily connect to the application state.
 I would like to go back later and roll my own version with more emphasis on palettes.